rolandmueller/bigdata/cloud_deployment.md

 [Hetzner](https://docs.hetzner.com/cloud/apps/list/docker-ce/) and [Digitalocean](https://marketplace.digitalocean.com/apps/docker) offer Docker CE apps, that means servers, where Docker is already pre-installed.
 When you create a VPS, you should select the Docker CE app, so that you do not have to install Docker on the server by yourself.
 If you have a VPS without preinstalled Docker, you can follow the installation instruction on the Docker website, e.g. for [installing Docker on a Ubuntu Server](https://docs.docker.com/engine/install/ubuntu/).
 Digitalocean has even a [CapRover app](https://marketplace.digitalocean.com/apps/caprover).

 CapRover source code is compatible with any CPU architecture and the Docker build available on Docker Hub is built for AMD64 (X86), ARM64, and ARMV7 CPUs.
 Recommended operating system is Ubuntu.
-The minimum RAM is 1 GB RAM, but it is better to have 2 GB RAM.
+The minimum RAM for CapRover is 1 GB RAM, but it is better to have 2 GB RAM.

 After creating a VPS, write down the IP address and the root password of your VPS.